Get Answers to all your Questions

 Solution.
 Here the given series is

--3,-7,-11 \ldots$
+-3,-7,-11 \ldots

-a_{1}=-3, a_{2}=-7$
+a_{1}=-3, a_{2}=-7

-\text{Yes we can find} \mathrm{a}_{30}-\mathrm{a}_{20}$ \text{without actually calculating} \mathrm{a}_{30}$ and $\mathrm{a}_{20} .$
+\text{Yes we can find} \mathrm{a}_{30}-\mathrm{a}_{20} \text{without actually calculating} \mathrm{a}_{30} \text{ and } \mathrm{a}_{20}

 View Full Answer(1)